DKISTDC/level2/DEVLOG.md

 - [x] Send Han my notebook, and verify QQ
 - [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
 Because it's still in the Transferring step, but it is no longer transferring.
 Somebody should update the status.
 Maybe fixed?
 - [ ] Stuart: nice to see units on dataset page

-- [ ] publish isn't really updating if it errors or completes before getting to the transfer status screen.
-Try using the dev publish, or throwing an error immediately
+## Thu, Oct 22
+*Han has identified a new dataset to use, somehow he's only JUST starting on it now that we are meeting today.
+He likes the fried parameter, has a workflow for *
+- [ ] Can we use browse_movie_url to get the video url?

 ## Wed, Oct 22
 - [x] small fixes of histogram
 - [x] deploy changes for Han, update to hyperbole 0.5
-- [x] bug: publish wasn't showing transfer progress
+- [x] BUG: publish wasn't showing transfer progress
+- [x] BUG: publish isn't really updating if it errors or completes before getting to the transfer status screen.
+Try using the dev publish, or throwing an error immediately

 ## Tue, Oct 22
 - [x] attempted iron plot, realized it is tons of work!
 We don't have the ability to read BinTableHDUs via haskell.
 Could do with a python sub-process.
 Told Han it's not worth it